The story of The Real Flower Petal Confetti Company began on a late spring

 The flowers fields are very dependent on the weather!
 Please check back

 to this page closer to the time of your visit for any updates.
-If you

 Please remember this is a farm field and we recommend you wear